AlexRebula/JQuery-Plugins/aiiaWizard/README.md

 ## Motivation for creating the aiiaWizard jQuery plugin

-Imagine you have a complex input form that the user must fill in.
+Imagine you have a complex HTML form that the user must fill in.
 Wouldn't it be better to break down the form into several steps?

 Oh...
 I know you'll probably say..."Why would you make a plugin that already exists?". :) Well, why not?
 It's true, there are some great plugins out there that do just that.
 In fact this plugin was inspired by the excellent ["jQuery Steps" plugin, created by Rafael Staib](http://www.jquery-steps.com).
 And I am sure that if you Google you'll find more of them...